ExtendRealityLtd/VRTK/.github/CONTRIBUTING.md

   * Create a topic branch from where you want to base your work.
    * If you're fixing a bug then target the `master` branch.
-   * If you're creating a new feature then target the next release branch.
-The current next release branch is `3.3.0-alpha`.
+   * If you're creating a new feature then target a release branch.
    * Name your branch with the type of issue you are fixing;
    `feat`, `chore`, `docs`.
    * Please avoid working directly on your master branch.